 However, if you are able to spend a dollar or two more per cell, it is wise to get a higher current rated (CDR) battery because it will allow you to stay on the safe side.
 This is especially important if you will be doing any DIY battery stuff and you are a beginner.

 Ah, the voltage..
 As if things couldn’t get more complex.

 Bear with me just a little bit more.
 This is the last part that might be more difficult for beginners with li-ion cells.

 In theory, you could skip this but it is probably best to read it if you want to know more about your cells and how to choose the best 18650 battery that can actually sustain itself through the use cycle.
 Whatever that you plan on doing with the 18650 batteries, you will do better if you know how the voltage works and influences them.

-First of all the nominal voltage of a 18650 cell is the 3.6v.
+The nominal voltage of a 18650 cell is the 3.6v.
 This is the average voltage during a discharge cycle.

 The voltage of 3.6v is not constant.
 It changes.
 The more charge there is in the cell the higher the voltage.

 The total voltage range for most 18650 batteries is between 2.5 volts and 4.2 volts.